 VIX Futures: 5 Ways to Profit at Major Market Bottoms

-The VIX futures allow traders to speculate on the volatility of the VIX index, which is derived from the S&P500 index.
-The VIX is computed based on the option prices for the S&P500 index.
-The SPX options basically estimates on how volatile the S&P500 index will be between the current day and the expiration date of the options contract.
+SPX options forecast the volatility between the current day and the expiration date of the contract.
 The estimates are implied based on how much buyers are willing to pay.

-To put it generally, when the market starts to dip lower, investors, fearful of losing their equity tend to purchase SPX PUT options.
-This behavior results in higher premiums for the PUT options, which leads to a spike in the VIX index, which eventually shows up over a 30-day period.
+To put it generally, when the market dips, investors, fearful of losing equity purchase SPX PUT options.
+This results in higher premiums for SPX PUT options, which leads to a spike in the VIX index.

 VIX Futures Contract Specifications

-The ticker symbol for the VIX futures are VX, with different futures brokers using other names such as VIX or VI.
-The futures contracts for VIX come with a monthly expiration and there are a total of nine serial contract months available at any point.
+The ticker symbol for the VIX futures is VX, with some brokers using other tickers such as VIX or VI.

 Contract and tick size